tasuku677/Remote-Procedure-Call/README.md

 ### Server Setup and Usage

-    Define Functions
+- Define Functions
 Modify or add functions in server/functions.py as needed.
 Ensure each function corresponds to a name used in the function_hash dictionary in server.py.

-    Start the Server
-    Start the server with the following command:
+- Start the server with the following command:
 ```
     python server.py
 ```

 The server will listen for connections on the UNIX socket file ./tmp/socket_file.

-    Server Code Explanation
-        function_hash: Maps function names to their respective implementations in server/functions.py.
-        Connection Handling: The server listens for incoming connections, decodes JSON requests, validates function names and parameters, executes the function, and sends the response back.

 ## JSON Request Format